 The usual purpose of email lookup is finding contact details for a potential customer.
 Once a sales rep has the address, they can then send an introductory email.

-Email lookup is also used to verify the accuracy of contact information.
+Email lookup is also used to verify the accuracy of B2B contact data.
 For instance, you might want to double check that a particular email is still in use before sending messages into the void.

 A more niche use for email lookup is when reps want to connect with someone on a particular platform, such as social media.
 In many cases, you can easily send a connection invitation when you know someone’s email address.